BrightDaniel/group_1/README.md

-This is our private repo
+This is my private file